White South African refugee program: Trump–Ramaphosa Oval Office meeting

 On May 21, 2025, South African president Ramaphosa made a state visit to the US to meet with President Trump.
 During the press conference, Trump confronted Ramaphosa with false claims of white genocide against Afrikaners in South Africa, which Ramaphosa strongly denied.
 During the meeting Trump displayed an aerial shot of thousands of white crosses lining the side of a rural road, that he termed a burial site of thousands of Afrikaners that had been murdered.
 While Trump did not indicate where the road was, local South Africans identified the site as a roadside memorial for two Afrikaner farmers that were murdered five years prior along with all murder victims that occurred on farms regardless of skin color.

-Trump also played two separate clips to Ramaphosa of two controversial South African opposition politicians, including EFF leader Julius Malema, singing songs that were popular during the struggle against apartheid, such as "Kill the Boer," which called for violence against the descendants of Boers.
+Trump also played two separate clips to Ramaphosa of two controversial South African opposition politicians, including Julius Malema, leader of the minority EFF party, singing songs that were popular during the struggle against apartheid, such as "Kill the Boer," which called for violence against the descendants of Boers.
 Trump printed out articles in which he claimed showed death and violence but were found by third party checkers were either unsubstantiated, from partisan blog postings or the wrong country.
 The following day, a screenshot Trump displayed during the meeting which he claimed showed "all white farmers that are being buried" was revealed to be taken from a Reuters video shot in the Democratic Republic of Congo, following a rebel offensive in Goma.

 Reactions

 Support

-U.S. President Donald Trump defended his actions, stating that "it's a genocide that's taking place" and added, "Farmers are being killed, they happen to be white, but whether they're white or black makes no difference to me."
+Trump defended his actions, stating that "it's a genocide that's taking place" and added, "Farmers are being killed, they happen to be white, but whether they're white or black makes no difference to me."

-Senior advisor to the president at the time, Elon Musk—who is a white South African, also amplified the claims of "white genocide" in South Africa.
+Senior advisor to the president at the time, Elon Musk— a white South African himself, amplified the claims of "white genocide" in South Africa.

-Deputy Secretary of State Christopher Landau welcomed the Afrikaners, claiming that they were experiencing "threatening invasions of their homes" and that they could easily assimilate into American culture.
+Deputy Secretary of State Christopher Landau welcomed the Afrikaners, saying that they were experiencing "threatening invasions of their homes" and that they could easily assimilate into American culture.

-A white South African famer who lost seven farms but due to droughts and bad business decisions, was angered by the "racist" South African Expropriation Act and by actions of the banks.
-He claimed the program was a "fantastic opportunity" and that if he went his family would as well as he is currently unemployed.
-The farmer is part of a group of Trump supporting white South Africans, such as Willem Petzer a social media influencer who stated "With the support of the West, we can make South Africa great again" and echo the white genocide narrative.
-One white South African refugee stated in an interview in the US that due to the new land rules "Your land becomes worthless" and that he had fled due to threats on WhatsApp, machinery being damaged and local police reportedly failing to act of reports.
+A white South African farmer who lost seven farms to droughts and bad business decisions, was angered by the allegedly racist South African Expropriation Act and by actions of the banks.
+He said that the program was a "fantastic opportunity" for him and his family.
+The farmer is part of a group of Trump-supporting white South Africans, such as social media influencer Willem Petzer, who stated "With the support of the West, we can make South Africa great again".
+One white South African refugee in the US said that due to the new land rules "Your land becomes worthless" and that he had fled due to threats on WhatsApp, machinery being damaged, and local police reportedly failing to act on reports.